Family Nurse Practitioner, MSN

 An applicant to the FNP program must possess a baccalaureate degree in nursing from an ACEN or CCNE accredited program, have an undergraduate GPA of at least 3.00 or other evidence of ability to successfully complete a graduate program such as grades in other post-baccalaureate courses, scores from national graduate school entrance examinations, or a record of progressively higher work experiences; and be licensed as a registered nurse in the state of Pennsylvania.

-The applicant should have a minimum of one year direct clinical nursing practice, and have satisfactorily completed undergraduate or equivalent approved courses in basic physical assessment and statistics.
+The applicant should have satisfactorily completed undergraduate or equivalent approved courses in basic physical assessment and statistics.
 The applicant must submit three professional references and a 300-word personal statement identifying career goals, demonstrating communication and writing skills.
 A personal interview with the program director or a faculty member to clarify goals and objectives is required.

 Students may begin course work in either the fall or spring semester.